 In most states, it is illegal for children to purchase cigarettes before the age of 18.
-Despite this, many pre-teens and adolescents find a way to obtain and smoke cigarettes.
+Despite this, many teens and adolescents find a way to obtain cigarettes for smoking.

 Dr. Joshua Freedman, pediatric pulmonologist with Marshfield Clinic Health System, said this age group often begins smoking because friends or family members around them are smoking.
 Stress and boredom may be other reasons a pre-teen or adolescent may begin smoking.

 Side effects of smoking